AndreHilario/DrivenPass/README.md

 - **Erase** (`/erase`) 🔒
   - Erases all information belonging to the user and then the record itself.

+## Why
+This project has been a tremendous source of motivation for me due to its comprehensive nature.
+It encompasses a fully-fledged API structure built in Nest.js, a highly relevant and powerful technology.
+This endeavor has afforded me a profound understanding of this technology and the intricate art of crafting a robust REST API.

+What truly sets this project apart are its well-crafted protected routes and the intricacies of the user registration process.
+Notably, it goes beyond the basics by featuring a rich array of endpoints and intricate business rules that add depth and complexity to the application.

+In summary, this project has provided me with a learning experience, enabling me to delve deep into Nest.js, grasp the nuances of securing routes, and navigate the complexities of user registration and business logic in the context of an API.

 ## Technologies
 The following badges are the tools and technologies used in the construction of the project: